Napa County records 2 more COVID-19 cases

-Napa County reported two additional COVID-19 cases on Tuesday, bringing the local total since the start of the pandemic to 81 cases.
+Napa County reported two additional COVID-19 cases on Thursday after no new cases on Wednesday.
+This brings bringing the local total since the start of the pandemic to 83 cases.

 Visit www.countyofnapa.org for information on getting testing and to see all the county’s COVID-19 resources and data.